 Texas Assistant Director, Houston Region

 As a native Texan and the daughter of a Guatemalan immigrant, Judith earned a B.A. in Latin American Studies from the University of Texas at Austin and a Master of Arts in Curriculum and Instruction, Bilingual Special Education from George Washington University.
-She currently serves as a trustee and board president of the Houston ISD.
+She currently serves as a trustee and former board president of Houston ISD.

 Baking and cake decorating